 We have chosen Old Bara as the Campsite of the Month due to its unique offering.
 We especially love that they limit the numbers to ensure peaceful spacious camping.
 To prevent the hustle and bustle of the crowds.
 It is also a great opportunity to experience country life on a large expanse of cattle country.

 Old Bara is a destination in itself with plenty to do without leaving the property.
 On hot days, you can cool off with a swim in the creek or catch some yabbies to cook on the campfire.
 Kids are more than welcome and the property and creek are ideal for kayaking or small boats.

 Ideal for kayaks & canoes

-You can enjoy a walk or bike ride on one of the several tracks around the property and there are photo opportunities galore of the wild life, beautiful bush, sunsets and crystal clear starry night skies.
-The ‘Picnic Spot’, situated at the top of a hill in picnic paddock offers exquisite views of the property for those wanting to sit back enjoying a glass of wine and watch the sunset.
+You can enjoy a walk or bike ride on one of the several tracks around the property.
+There are photo opportunities galore of the wildlife, beautiful bush, sunsets, and crystal clear starry night skies.
+The ‘Picnic Spot’, situated at the top of a hill in picnic paddock offers exquisite views of the property. the view is for those wanting to sit back enjoying a glass of wine and watch the sunset.

 A perfect spot for stargazing

-If you do wish to explore further afield, Old Bara is located in the perfect location to check out the surrounding towns of Mudgee 32km west, Lue 26km south and Rylstone 47km south.
-The Louee Enduro and Motocross Complex is also a short 15 mins drive away, or the Western Plains Zoo is only 2 hours drive away in Dubbo.
+If you do wish to explore further afield, Old Bara is located in the perfect location.
+Check out the surrounding towns of Mudgee 32km west, Lue 26km south, and Rylstone 47km south.
+The Louee Enduro and Motocross Complex are also a short 15 mins drive away.
+The Western Plains Zoo is only 2 hours drive away in Dubbo.